Cyclotron Radiation Emission Spectroscopy of Electrons from Tritium Beta Decay and $^{83\rm m}$Kr Internal Conversion: Tritium parameter estimates and uncertainties

 We measure the SNR of events in each trap at each frequency in the field-shifting scans relative to the SNR in trap~3 at the un-shifted background field strength.
 We name this relative SNR $\beta(f_c)$.
-In single-trap data, $\beta(f_c)$ (\autoref{fig:snr_scaling_vs_frequency}) is extracted by matching simulations to the SNR distribution in field-shifted $\mathrm{^{83m}Kr}$ data at each frequency step in the field scans (\autoref{sec:snr_analysis}).
+In single-trap data, $\beta(f_c)$ (\autoref{fig:snr_scaling_vs_frequency}) is extracted by matching simulations to the SNR distribution in field-shifted $\mathrm{^{83m}Kr}$ data at each step in the field scans (see \autoref{sec:snr_analysis} for more).
 Combining $\beta(f_c)$ with the relative changes of count rate vs. frequency yields the {count rate vs.~$\beta$} (\autoref{fig:count_rate_vs_snr}).
 With the exception of two narrow frequency ranges at around $25.828\,\si{GHz}$ and $25.926\,\si{GHz}$, the relation between count rate and $\beta$ is bijective and identical in each trap up to a relative scaling factor resulting from trap-depth differences.
-At $\sim 25.828\,\si{GHz}$ and $\sim 25.926\,\si{GHz}$, the reconstructed event count rate is decreased by the presence of very high track slopes especially in traps 2 and 3 (see \autoref{sec:slope_correction}).
-Excluding these frequency ranges and fitting the remaining count rate vs. SNR from all traps with a 4\textsuperscript{th}-order polynomial provides a function that enables empirical prediction of a relative count rate change from a relative SNR change.
+At $\sim 25.828\,\si{GHz}$ and $\sim 25.926\,\si{GHz}$, the reconstructed event count rate is decreased by the presence of very high track slopes, especially in traps 2 and 3 (see \autoref{fig:slope_vs_frequency}(a)).
+We exclude these frequency ranges (they are treated separately in \autoref{sec:slope_correction}) and fit the remaining count rate vs. SNR from all traps with a 4\textsuperscript{th}-order polynomial.
+This fit provides a function that enables empirical prediction of a relative change in detectable tracks from a relative SNR change.

-With the relation of count rate vs. SNR in hand, we perform the energy correction for each individual trap by: \begin{itemize} \item Translating relative count rates vs.~frequency in each trap to relative SNR vs.~frequency $\beta(f_c)$. \item Multiplying the relative SNR vs.~frequency with the relative dependence of the coupled power on energy: $P(f_c, E_{\mathrm{kin}}) / P(f_c , E_\mathrm{kin}=17.83\,\si{keV})$. \item Translating the energy-corrected SNR vs.~frequency $\beta(f_c(E_{\mathrm{kin}}))$ back to relative count rates vs.~frequency using the $\mathrm{4^{th}}$-order polynomial. \end{itemize}
+With the relation of count rate vs. SNR in hand, we perform the energy correction for each individual trap by: \begin{itemize} \item Translating relative count rates vs.~frequency in each trap to relative SNR vs.~frequency $\beta(f_c)$. \item Multiplying the relative SNR vs.~frequency with the relative dependence of the coupled power on energy: $P(f_c, E_{\mathrm{kin}}) / P(f_c , E_\mathrm{kin}=17.83\,\si{keV})$. \item Translating the energy-corrected SNR vs.~frequency $\beta(f_c(E_{\mathrm{kin}}))$ back to relative count rates vs.~frequency using the $\mathrm{4^{th}}$-order polynomial representing count rate vs.SNR. \end{itemize}